romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </p>

 > [!IMPORTANT]
 > **These are NOT real questions from the exam, but quite close enough to what you can get.
-The goal is to help you to be prepared and obtain the certification.**
+The goal is to help you prepare and obtain the certification.**

 ## Skills measured